A Cat Owner Tells Her Sister She Would Rather Put The Animal Down Than Give It To Her Because She Is Historically A Neglectful Pet Owner

 Encouraging open conversations about feelings and concerns can foster a sense of community and understanding.

-Pets are family and OP's heart must be torn apart by this difficult decision she had to make.
-She probably would have loved to be in a home where she can take the cat with her but that is not possible right now.
+Pets are family, and OP's heart must be torn apart by this difficult decision she had to make.
+She probably would have loved to be in a home where she could take the cat with her, but that is not possible right now.

 Behavioral studies indicate that emotional transparency can significantly enhance relationship satisfaction.